PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 | Cause | Inflammation (acne, injuries, eczema) | Hormones + UV exposure | Cumulative UV damage |

-| Appearance | Matches shape of original inflammation | Symmetrical patches, often butterfly-shaped | Individual round/oval spots |
+| Appearance | Matches shape of original inflammation | Symmetrical patches, butterfly-shaped | Individual round/oval spots |

 | Common locations | Anywhere inflammation occurred | Cheeks, forehead, upper lip, chin | Face, hands, chest, shoulders |

-| Who gets it | Anyone; darker skin = more visible | Women (90%), pregnancy, birth control | Anyone 40+; fair skin = higher risk |
+| Who gets it | Anyone; more visible on darker skin | Women (90%), pregnancy, birth control | Anyone 40+; higher risk with fair skin |

-| Depth | Usually epidermal (surface) | Often mixed (surface + deep) | Epidermal (surface) |
+| Depth | Usually surface (epidermal) | Often mixed (surface + deep) | Surface (epidermal) |

 | Treatment time | 3-12 months | 12+ months, ongoing | 6-12 months |

-| Recurrence | Only if inflammation continues | High—triggers persist | Moderate—with continued sun |
+| Recurrence | Only if inflammation continues | High — triggers persist | Moderate — with continued sun |

 The Turmeric Science